waynegrizzley/EFI-Sequoia-AMD-Build/README.md

 - Windows PC with admin rights
 - USB flash drive (at least 16 GB) formatted as FAT32 or exFAT
+- macOS Installer: You can use either **Litemint09’s RDRS** or the official **macOS Sequoia 15.5 installer**
-- [GibMacOS](https://github.com/corpnewt/gibMacOS) or [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) tools for downloading macOS installer
+- [GibMacOS](https://github.com/corpnewt/gibMacOS) or similar tools for downloading macOS installers on Windows
 - [MountEFI](https://github.com/crypticmind/MountEFI) or [EFI Mounter](https://github.com/SoniEx2/EFI-Mounter) for mounting EFI partitions in Windows
 - [ProperTree](https://github.com/corpnewt/ProperTree) for editing plist files
 - [smibosgen.bat](https://github.com/dortania/OC-Gen-X) or similar SMBIOS generator for creating serials
 - 7-Zip or similar tool for extracting archives

----
+...

 ## 🚀 Installation Instructions (Windows)